lrodriguezlujan/neurostr/doc/selectors.md

 ## Create a selector {#create}

 So far you have read all about selectors but you still feel like a fish out of water.
 To ease your mind we will show you how to create a new selector in 5 lines.
-Let's start by picking a predefined selector that seems "hard" to implement: [Pre-termianl branches selector](selectors/predefined.html#neurite_preterminal).
+Let's start by picking a prebuilt selector that seems "hard" to implement: [Pre-termianl branches selector](selectors/prebuilt.html#neurite_preterminal).

-1. The [Pre-termianl branches selector](selectors/predefined.html#neurite_preterminal) selects all branches in a neurite which have at least one daughter branch that is terminal.
+1. The [Pre-termianl branches selector](selectors/prebuilt.html#neurite_preterminal) selects all branches in a neurite which have at least one daughter branch that is terminal.
 Instead of writing it from scratch we will use the selector operations.
-Selecting all terminal branches in the neurite seems like a good start, so we use the [Terminal branches selector](selectors/predefined.html#neurite_terminal_branches).
+Selecting all terminal branches in the neurite seems like a good start, so we use the [Terminal branches selector](selectors/prebuilt.html#neurite_terminal_branches).
 ```
   using namespace ns = neurostr::selector;
   ns::neurite_terminal_branches();
 ```

-1. Since we want the pre-terminal seems pretty obvious that we should use the [Parent branch selector](selectors/predefined.html#branch_parent) somewhere.
+1. Since we want the pre-terminal seems pretty obvious that we should use the [Parent branch selector](selectors/prebuilt.html#branch_parent) somewhere.
 Actually we want to select the parent of each terminal branch...that is exactly what the [Combined Foreach](selectors/operations.html#foreach) operation does:
 ```
   ns::selector_foreach(ns::neurite_terminal_branches,
                        ns::branch_parent_selector);
 ```

 1. But...what if the neurite has only one branch?
 We should select and empty set (and the parent selector don't work that way).
 We need to remove the first branch from the terminal branches selection first.
-We can select the first branch with the [First branch selector](selectors/prdefined.html#neurite_first_branch), but the [Asymmetric Difference](selectors/operations.html#diff) operator requires both arguments to output a set (and to have the same input type), so first we convert the [First branch selector](selectors/predefined.html#neurite_first_branch) to an output set selector:
+We can select the first branch with the [First branch selector](selectors/prdefined.html#neurite_first_branch), but the [Asymmetric Difference](selectors/operations.html#diff) operator requires both arguments to output a set (and to have the same input type), so first we convert the [First branch selector](selectors/prebuilt.html#neurite_first_branch) to an output set selector:
 ```
   ns::selector_out_single_to_set(ns::neurite_first_branch_selector);
 ```